Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 A repetition must consume at least one token in each iteration.
-Entering an iteration while failing to do so would cause an **infinite loop** because the condition to entering the next iteration would still be true while the parser state has not been changed. essentially this creates a flow that looks like:
+Entering an iteration while failing to do so would cause an **infinite loop** because the condition to entering the next iteration would still be true while the parser state has not been changed.
+Essentially this creates a flow that looks like:

 ```javascript
 // iteration lookahead condition (always true)